dreftymac/trypublic/lab2022/tymac_bridgewater_varname/readme.txt

 * protection against "accidental change" in search and replace operations
 * low chance of ever using the same name more than once
 * protects against namespace collisions
-* seealso rational for gibberish names infra://uu192kabjo
+* seealso rationale for gibberish names infra://uu192kabjo

 ### Example: sample names with core types
 <!--- id="dmid://uu054stahh1643475x03xlink" --->